UK Dementia Research Institute

 The UK Dementia Research Institute is the single biggest initiative in dementia research ever launched in the UK and thanks to you, we’re proud to be part of it.

 The UK DRI is a landmark investment in dementia research, which brings together government and charity funding to transform treatment and care for people with all forms of dementia.
-First announced in 2015, the UK DRI is now recruiting talented scientists and kick-starting scientific programmes to boost research efforts in dementia.
+First announced in 2015, work is now underway at the UK DRI where teams of talented scientists are driving progress in a range of innovative scientific programmes and providing a vital boost research efforts in dementia.

 As a founding funder, we joined forces with the Medical Research Council and Alzheimer’s Society to make a long-term investment in the UK DRI, to support the people and ideas that will inspire our search for the first life-changing treatments for dementia.